PiwikPRO/analytics-template-for-gtm/README.md

 - CartUpdate
 - Order

-You can add product data by providing an array (like *`ecommerce.items`*) and mapping object keys to the according Piwik PRO product structure or define all parameters of a single item manually.
+You can add product data by providing an array (like _`ecommerce.items`_) and mapping object keys to the according Piwik PRO product structure or define all parameters of a single item manually.

-#### Custom Product Dimensions
+#### Custom product dimensions

 If you want to add dimensions to a product, add them either to the source array or for a single item (as result of a custom JavaScript variable) in the following format:

 ```
 {